tekknolagi/isdt/lecture-notes/3-bld.md

 Welcome to module three!
 You now know how to use Git to keep track of your code and share it with others, but code isn't very useful unless you can run it!
-In this module, you'll learn about *build systems*, a type of tool that automates the process of *building* code--that is, converting it into a form that can be run and/or distributed[^build-process].
+In this module, you'll learn about *build systems*, a type of tool that automates the process of *building* code---that is, converting it into a form that can be run and/or distributed[^build-process].
 You can think of build systems as supercharged shell scripts: like shell scripts, their purpose is to encapsulate a complex and intricate sequence of steps within a single command that's easy